John Sunderland (businessman)

 Sir John Michael Sunderland, CBE FRSA (born 24 August 1945) is a British businessman, who was President of the Confederation of British Industry from 2004 to 2006, where his priority was restoring confidence in business after a series of corporate scandals.
 He is the current Chancellor of Aston University.

 Early life

 John Sunderland was born on 24 August 1945.
-His father was Harry Sunderland and his mother, Joyce Farnish.
+His father was Harry Sunderland and his mother, Joyce Farnish, and sister Ann Marie.

 Sunderland earned a master of arts degree from the University of St Andrews.